d3/d3-drag/README.md

 The *subject* of a drag gesture represents *the thing being dragged*.
 It is computed when an initiating input event is received, such as a mousedown or touchstart, immediately before the drag gesture starts.
 The subject is then exposed as *event*.subject on subsequent [drag events](#drag-events) for this gesture.

 The default subject is the [datum](https://github.com/d3/d3-selection#selection_datum) of the element in the originating selection (see [*drag*](#_drag)) that received the initiating input event.
+If the datum is undefined, the default subject is the element itself.
 When dragging circle elements in SVG, it would be the datum of the circle element that received the initiating mousedown or touchstart; with [Canvas](https://html.spec.whatwg.org/multipage/scripting.html#the-canvas-element), the default subject is the canvas element’s datum (regardless of where on the canvas you click).
 In this case, a custom subject accessor that performs hit-testing would be more appropriate, such as:

 ```js
 function subject() {